Báb: Early life

 The Báb was born on 20 October 1819 (1 Muharram 1235 AH/27 Mehr 1198 SH), in Shiraz to a middle-class Twelver Shia merchant of the city and given the name ʿAlí Muḥammad.
-He was a Sayyid, descendant of Muhammad, with both parents tracing their lineage through Husayn ibn Ali.
+He was a Sayyid, descendant of Prophet Muhammad, with both parents tracing their lineage through Husayn ibn Ali.
 His father was Muhammad Riḍá, and his mother was Fátimih (1800–1881), a daughter of a prominent Shiraz merchant.
 She later became a Baháʼí.
 His father died when he was quite young, and his maternal uncle Hájí Mírzá Siyyid ʿAlí, a merchant, reared him.

 In Shiraz, his uncle sent him to a maktab primary school, where he remained for six or seven years.
 In contrast to the formal, orthodox theology which dominated the school curriculum of the time, which included the study of jurisprudence and Arabic grammar, the Báb from a young age felt inclined towards unconventional subjects like mathematics and calligraphy, which were little studied.
 The Báb's preoccupation with spirituality, creativity and imagination also angered his teachers and was not tolerated in the atmosphere of the 19th-century Persian school system.
 This led the Báb to become disillusioned with the education system; he later instructed adults to treat children with dignity, to allow children to have toys and engage in play and to never show anger or harshness to their students.

 Sometime between the ages 15 and 20 he joined his uncle in the family business, a trading house, and became a merchant in the city of Bushehr, Iran, near the Persian Gulf.
 As a merchant, he was renowned for his honesty and trustworthiness in his business, which was focused on trade with India, Oman, and Bahrain.
 Some of his earlier writings suggest that he did not enjoy the business and instead applied himself to the study of religious literature.